Mangesh-Bhattacharya/AI-Powered-Project/README.md

    - Set up alerting via AWS SNS (Simple Notification Service) for real-time notifications.
 6. CI/CD Integration:
    - Integrate with Jenkins or GitHub Actions to automate the scanning process as part of the deployment pipeline.
-   - Ensure that vulnerabilities are identified and mitigated before code reaches production.
+   - Ensure that vulnerabilities are identified and mitigated before the code reaches production.

 ### Project Structure
 ```